marcbperez/pi-compute-device/README.md

 ## Installation

 The schematics project is done in KiCad, free and available to most common platforms.
-More information on how to download and install KiCAD can be found in its [official download page][download-kicad].
+More information on how to download and install KiCad can be found in its [official download page][download-kicad].

 ## Usage

 Clone the sources and browse the package folder.
-The KiCad project is located in `KiCad-project/pi-compute-device.pro`.
+The KiCad project is located in `kicad-project/pi-compute-device.pro`.

 ```bash
 git clone https://github.com/marcbperez/pi-compute-device